ruikurenaii/performium/README.md

 For more information, you might want to [check this out](https://osu.ppy.sh/wiki/en/Performance_points)!

+## Is there a support server?
+There's a support server, but it's currently a work in progress server!

 ## What does it add?
 This plugin adds a ribbon and command of a new function meant to calculate the performance points.
 The performance points are based from a few factors:
 - Readability